caramelcss/caramel/README.md

 ## Modification
 Modifying Caramel is easy with Sass, and our Compiling Script.
 Make your changes to Caramel, then run our Compiling Script to recompile your new code back into CSS.

-**Please Note:** [Ruby](https://www.ruby-lang.org/) and [Sass Command Line](http://sass-lang.com/install) must both be installed for the Compiling Script to work.
-Without either, the other will not work.
+**Please Note:** Our Sass compiler runs on [Ruby](https://www.ruby-lang.org/), and requires [Sass Command Line](http://sass-lang.com/install) to be installed.
+Both must be installed for the Compiling Script to work.

 ### Syntax: